 About Lichfield

-Lichfield is a cathedral city and civil parish in Staffordshire, England.
-Lichfield is situated roughly 16mi (26km) north of Birmingham, 9 miles (14km) from Walsall and 13 miles (21km) from Burton Upon Trent.
-At the time of the 2011 Census the population was estimated at 32,219 and the wider Lichfield District at 100,700.
+Lichfield () is a cathedral city and civil parish in Staffordshire, England.
+Lichfield is situated 18 miles (29Â km) south-east of Stafford, 9 miles (14Â km) north-east of Walsall, 8 miles (13Â km) north-west of Tamworth and 13 miles (21Â km) south-west of Burton Upon Trent.
+At the time of the 2021 Census, the population was 34,738 and the population of the wider Lichfield District was 106,400.

 Notable for its three-spired medieval cathedral, Lichfield was the birthplace of Samuel Johnson, the writer of the first authoritative Dictionary of the English Language.
-The city's recorded history began when Chad of Mercia arrived to establish his Bishopric in 669AD and the settlement grew as the ecclesiastical centre of Mercia.
-In 2009, the Staffordshire Hoard, the largest hoard of Anglo-Saxon gold and silver metalwork, was found 5.9km (3.7mi) south-west of Lichfield.
+The city's recorded history began when Chad of Mercia arrived to establish his Bishopric in 669Â AD and the settlement grew as the ecclesiastical centre of Mercia.
+In 2009, the Staffordshire Hoard, the largest hoard of Anglo-Saxon gold and silver metalwork, was found 4Â mi (6.4Â km) south-west of Lichfield.

 Today, the city still retains its old importance as an ecclesiastical centre, and its industrial and commercial development has been limited.
-The centre of the city has over 230 listed buildings (including many examples of Georgian architecture), and preserves much of its historic character.
+The centre of the city has over 230 listed buildings (including many examples of Georgian architecture) and preserves much of its historic character.